-PPA, CPA and SBMA shall review the IMDG Code in order to identify, implement and enforce all relevant obligations related to dangerous goods in packaged forms through appropriate national legislation.

-PPA, CPA and SBMA shall review the Grain Code in order to identify, implement and enforce all relevant obligations related to the carriage of grain in bulk through appropriate national legislation.
+- PA, CPA and SBMA shall review the IMDG Code in order to identify, implement and enforce all relevant obligations related to dangerous goods in packaged forms through appropriate national legislation. - PPA, CPA and SBMA shall review the Grain Code in order to identify, implement and enforce all relevant obligations related to the carriage of grain in bulk through appropriate national legislation. - PPA, CPA and SBMA shall review the IMSBC Code in order to identify, implement and enforce all relevant obligations related to the carriage of solid bulk through appropriate national legislation.

-GOAL 2: ADHERENCE TO INTERNATIONAL RECOMMENDATIONS, AS APPROPRIATE
+Adherence to International Recommendations, as Appropriate

-There are a number of IMO non-mandatory instruments (guidelines and recommendations).
-In some of the IMO mandatory instruments, reference to guidelines or other international organizations (IHO, WMO, IALA etc.) are provided.
+There are a number of non-mandatory IMO instruments (guidelines and recommendations).
+In some of the mandatory IMO instruments, reference to guidelines or other international organizations (IHO, WMO, IALA etc.) are provided.
 Non-mandatory instruments assist maritime administrations to properly implement and comply with the mandatory requirements.
 Normally, it is not possible to implement mandatory instruments fully and effectively without taking into account non-mandatory instruments.

-MARINA shall have a systematic approach for dealing with IMO non-mandatory instruments.
+MARINA shall have a systematic approach for dealing with IMO nonmandatory instruments.